-- Educator Preparation Programs (EPPs) collaborate and partner with school districts to align teaching methods and strategies and develop clinical training and practicum experiences to better prepare educators to meet student needs and improve student outcomes. - 2.
-EPPs include educator and education leadership training on trauma-informed practices, cultural responsiveness, the incorporation of social and personal effectiveness practices, the creation of a positive school culture and climate, the education of highly mobile students, positive discipline practices, mental and behavioral health interventions, parental involvement strategies, and data analysis and data-informed decision-making. - 3.
-State policymakers and TEA increase overall teacher quality by improving the standards and rigor associated with educator preparation and the state's EPPs. - 4.
-State Board for Educator Certification (SBEC), SBOE, and TEA have meaningful performance-based accountability processes, standards, and measurable outcomes for educator preparation programs that ensure new educators are classroom- and school-ready. - 5.
-EPPs, school districts, professional associations, and community organizations provide timely guidance, training, mentoring, and support for new, early career, and veteran educators. - 6.
+- 1. Educator Preparation Programs (EPPs) collaborate and partner with school districts to better align training and practicums to best meet student needs and improve student outcomes. - 2.
+EPPs include educator and education leadership training on trauma-informed practices, cultural responsiveness, the incorporation of social and personal effectiveness practices, the creation of a positive school culture and climate, the education of highly mobile students, positive discipline practices, mental and behavioral health interventions, parental involvement strategies, and data analysis and data-informed decision-making. - State policymakers and educators increase overall teacher quality by improving the standards and rigor associated with educator preparation and the state's Educator Preparation Programs (EPPs). - 4.
+The State Board for Educator Certification (SBEC), SBOE, and TEA have meaningful performance-based accountability processes, standards, and measurable outcomes for educator preparation programs that ensure new/entry-level educators are classroom-/school-ready. - 5.
+Education service centers and institutions of higher education provide just-in-time guidance, training, mentoring, and support for educators and support for new, early career, and veteran teachers. - 6.
 The legislature and school districts establish and sustain competitive salaries and career paths for educators through innovative compensation plans, induction programs, professional development, mentoring, and administration. - 7.
 The legislature allows and supports compensating and incentivizing educators who teach in hard-to-staff subject areas or low-performing, urban, rural, or challenging schools. - 8.
-TEA, the legislature, school districts, professional associations, and industry partners provide incentives and support for teachers to engage in internships, externships, leadership opportunities, and ongoing professional development as part of continuing education. - 9.
-The legislature and institutions of higher education provide greater flexibility in a coordinated fashion to state higher education institutions regarding the 120-hour degree plan for teacher education programs while maintaining the rigor and integrity of these programs.
+TEA, the legislature, school districts, professional associations, and industry partners provide incentives and support for teachers to engage in internships, externships, leadership opportunities, and ongoing professional development as part of continuing education.

+9. The legislature and institutions of higher education provide greater flexibility in a coordinated fashion to state higher education institutions regarding the 120-hour degree plan for teacher education programs while maintaining the rigor and integrity of these programs.